alireza-akbarzadeh/go-restful-app/QUICKSTART.md

 1. **Week 1-2**: Get comfortable with the existing CRUD operations

-   - Understand how routes work
+   - Understand how routes work in `pkg/api/routers/router.go`
-   - Study the authentication flow
+   - Study the authentication flow in `pkg/api/handlers/auth.go`
-   - Practice making API requests
+   - Practice making API requests using Swagger UI

 2. **Week 3-4**: Add your first feature

-   - Create a simple new endpoint
+   - Create a simple new endpoint following the profile example
-   - Add validation
+   - Add validation using the existing helpers
-   - Write tests
+   - Write tests in the `tests/` directory

 3. **Week 5-6**: Work with databases

-   - Create a new table
+   - Create a new model in `pkg/models/`
-   - Add relationships
+   - Add repository methods in `pkg/repository/`
-   - Learn about indexes
+   - Update AutoMigrate in `cmd/server/main.go`

 4. **Week 7-8**: Advanced topics
-   - Add pagination
+   - Add pagination to list endpoints
-   - Implement search
+   - Implement search and filtering
    - Add file uploads
-   - Rate limiting
+   - Rate limiting and security

 ## Need Help?

 - Check the main `README.md` for detailed documentation
-- Look at existing code for examples
+- Look at existing code in `pkg/api/handlers/`, `pkg/models/`, and `pkg/repository/`
+- Study the profile implementation as a complete example
-- Search for Go tutorials on specific topics
+- Search for Go/GORM tutorials for specific topics
 - Ask questions in Go community forums

 ## Useful Commands Cheat Sheet